priya-74llh/Wildre-Shared-task-baselines/README.md

 <p align="justify"> **NB!** The dataset are divided into the train, validation and test sets with the ratio of 70:15:15.
 However, for the fourth part of Track 1 (Combined all the language pairs), combine the provided training and validation dataset of each code-mixed language to train the model. </p>

 ## System Submission Format
-We will ask the participants to submit their predictions in a specified format on [CodaLab](https://codalab.lisn.upsaclay.fr/).
+The participants are requested to submit their predictions on [CodaLab](https://codalab.lisn.upsaclay.fr/).

 ## Paper submission